darribas/darribas.github.com/_includes/academic.md

 ## <a id="SciJo"></a> Scientific journals

+* Arribas-Bel, D.; Tranos, E. (2017, *in press*).
+  "Characterizing the Spatial Structure(s) of Cities “on the fly”: the Space-Time Calendar".
+Geographical Analysis.

+* Wolf, L.; Anselin, L.; Arribas-Bel, D. (2017, *in press*).
+  "Stochastic Efficiency of Bayesian MCMC in Spatial Econometric
+  Models: An Empirical Comparison".
+  Geographical Analysis.

 * Harris, R., O’Sullivan, D., Gahegan, M., Charlton, M., Comber, L., Longley, P., Brunsdon, C., Malleson, N., Heppenstall, A., Singleton, A., Arribas-Bel, D,.
 Evans, A. (2017) “More bark than bytes?
 Reflections on 21+ years of geocomputation”.
 Environment and Planning B: Urban Analytics and City Science.
 44(4): 598-617.

     * [Published Commentary](http://journals.sagepub.com/eprint/w8cyKwmUSwrQ9KDrJABu/full) (Open Access)